 How to Apply a Dip Powder Manicure

-Don't you hate spending over $40 at the nail salon just to do your nails?
-There's a high chance that you've been seeing dip powder manicures on your instagram as it's all the hype - and for a good reason!
+There's a high chance that you've been seeing dip powder manicures on your Instagram as it's all the hype - and for a good reason!
 Dip powder mani's are becoming increasingly popular and it's easy enough for beginners to learn how to do it at home.
 No need to worry about the possibility of skin damage from UV lamps - unlike a gel manicure it dries instantly.

 They're not only gorgeous and long-lasting, but the iGel Beauty products recommended here are also 5free, vegan, and cruelty-free.
 They also come in 2oz which is double the industry standard - now THAT'S VALUE!